 El Chorro waterfall at Giron is probably the most exciting day trip from Cuenca for adventure lovers.

-And if you don’t know yet, I am a sucker for waterfalls, especially those that make you feel like you are deep in nature, such as the Nungnung waterfall in Bali.
+And if you don’t know yet, I am a sucker for waterfalls, especially those that make you feel like you are deep in nature.

 And the El Chorro, or Giron waterfall is definitely one of those.
 It made me feel like I was in Jurassic Park.
 A short hike into the jungle left me in the face of one of the most beautiful waterfalls I have ever seen.
 And I was only barely able to see due to the amount of water mist that was in the air caused by this gigantic beast.